porscheinformatik/anti-mapper/README.md

         return new ChildEntity(dto.getId());
     }

 The `isUniqueKeyMatching` method is used to find the right entity in collections and maps.
-The matching function usually just checks the ID.
+The matching function usually just checks the ID and, if necessary, the unique keys.

     @Override
     public boolean isUniqueKeyMatching(ChildDTO dto, ChildEntity entity, Object... hints)